-These programs are regulated occupations in North Carolina.
+These programs are regulated occupations in North Carolina or have national certification or registry.

-- The Medical Assisting program offered by Southeastern College prepares graduates for the Registered Medical Assistant (RMA) and the Certified Medical Assistant (CMA) examination. - The Medical Office Basic X-Ray Technician program offered by Southeastern College prepares graduates for the Registered Medical Assistant (RMA) examination. - The Electronic Medical Billing and Coding Specialist program offered by Southeastern College prepares graduates for the Certified Billing and Coding Specialist (CBCS) examination. - The Diagnostic Medical Sonography program offered by Southeastern College prepares graduates for the for the American Registry of Radiologic Technologists (AARRT) examination. - The Pharmacy Technology program offered by Southeastern College prepares graduates for the Certified Pharmacy Technician examination (CPhT). - The Professional Clinical Massage Therapy program offered by Southeastern College prepares graduates for the Massage and Bodywork Licensing Examination (MBLEx).
-State licensure is required to work in the state of North Carolina. - The Phlebotomy program offered by Southeastern College prepares graduates to sit for the Certified Phlebotomy Technician (CPT) examination. - The Surgical Technology program offered by Southeastern College prepares graduates for the TS-C certification exam (TS-C).
+- The Medical Assisting program offered by Southeastern College prepares graduates for the Registered Medical Assistant (RMA) and the Certified Medical Assistant (CMA) examination. - The Medical Office Basic X-Ray Technician program offered by Southeastern College prepares graduates for the Registered Medical Assistant (RMA) examination. - The Electronic Medical Billing and Coding Specialist program offered by Southeastern College prepares graduates for the Certified Billing and Coding Specialist (CBCS) examination. - The Diagnostic Medical Sonography program offered by Southeastern College prepares graduates for the American Registry of Radiologic Technologists (AARRT) examination. - The Practical Nursing program offered by Southeastern College prepares graduates for the National Council Licensure Examination for licensure as a Practical Nurse (NCLEX-PN). - The Professional Clinical Massage Therapy program offered by Southeastern College prepares graduates for the Massage and Bodywork

+- Licensing Examination (MBLEx).
+State licensure is required to work in the state of North Carolina. - The Surgical Technology program offered by Southeastern College prepares graduates for the TS-C certification exam (TS-C).

-These programs are regulated occupations in South Carolina.
+These programs are regulated occupations in South Carolina or have national certification or registry.